ClickCease

 Boeing CEO Admits to Mistake in Handling Problem with Boeing Max Jet Warning System

-Boeing knew about a problem with its 737 Max aircraft well before the deadly October 2018 Lion Air crash in Indonesia, but decided not to do anything about it, a new statement released by the aircraft manufacturer shows.
+A new statement released by Boeing shows that the aircraft manufacturer knew about a problem with its 737 Max aircraft well before the deadly October 2018 Lion Air crash in Indonesia but decided not to do anything about it.
 According to a CNN report, Boeing previously acknowledged that an alert system that was supposed to be a standard feature in the fleet was not operable on all airplanes.

-But a statement released by Boeing describes a troubling timeline that shows how long some at the company were aware of the problem before they finally decided to act.
+However, a statement made public by Boeing outlines a troubling timeline that demonstrates how long some employees at the company were aware of the issue before taking action.
 Boeing says its senior leadership and the Federal Aviation Administration (FAA) were not aware of the problem until after the Lion Air crash.
 The angle of attack (AOA) disagree alert worked only on an aircraft if the airline had bought an additional, optional feature called the AOA indicator, which lets pilots know if one of the AOA sensors is not working.

 Boeing Knew About Sensor Problems